berkeley-scf/tutorial-dask-future/R-future.md

 following section (Section 4).

 The deprecated `multiprocess` plan used either `multisession` on Windows and `multicore` on MacOS/Linux.
-The deprecated `remote` process is not needed because `cluster` provides equivalent functionality.
+The deprecated `remote` plan is not needed because `cluster` provides equivalent functionality.

 ## 3. Implementing operations in parallel